mesosphere-backup/open-docs/getting-started/cloud/google/index.md

 ***
 ## Mesosphere and Kubernetes

-Google and Mesosphere are leading the charge in the advancement of scaling container technologies through the [Kubernetes project](https://github.com/GoogleCloudPlatform/kubernetes) and the [kubernetes-mesos framework](https://github.com/mesosphere/kubernetes-mesos).
+Google and Mesosphere are leading the charge in the advancement of scaling container technologies through the [Kubernetes project](https://github.com/GoogleCloudPlatform/kubernetes) and the [Mesosphere DCOS](https://docs.mesosphere.com/services/kubernetes/).
 While this project is still under heavy development, it allows you to combine the easy pod and label abstraction of Kubernetes with the advanced scheduling features of Mesos.

 ***
 ## Deploying to Google Cloud Platform